AimRT/AimRT/document/sphinx-en/tutorials/interface_cpp/channel.md

 };
 ```

-Here is a simple example of subscribing to messages using the proxy-style interface:
+Here is a simple example of subscribing to messages:
 ```cpp
 #include "event.pb.h"